 A recent survey by the U.S. Conference of Mayors and the analytics firm IHS Markit revealed that 30% of existing smart-city projects are occurring in small cities with residents of 150,000 or less.
 The survey concluded that smaller and medium-sized cities may have an easier time implementing new technology.
 These cities may be more motivated to attract interested companies to be their test beds to bringing investment capital and encourage job growth.

 One such city is Columbus, Ohio, which was recognized as the Intelligent Community of the Year by the Intelligent Community Foundation.
-The local government for Columbus has launched Columbus 2020.
-The goal of Columbus 2020 is to serve “as the economic development organization for the 11-county Columbus Region, working in partnership with state and local partners to generate opportunity and build capacity for economic growth.”
-The goals of the program are as follow:
+Columbus is the 14th largest city in the U.S. and through public and private sector partnerships, Columbus 2020 was launched to serve “as the economic development organization for the 11-county Columbus Region, working in partnership with state and local partners to generate opportunity and build capacity for economic growth.”
+The goals which are to be met by the year 2020 are:

 - Add 150,000 net new jobs